felixlu/awesome-stars/topics.md

 ## documentation

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
 - [shimohq/chinese-programmer-wrong-pronunciation](https://github.com/shimohq/chinese-programmer-wrong-pronunciation) - 中国程序员容易发音错误的单词
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [GitbookIO/gitbook](https://github.com/GitbookIO/gitbook) - The open source frontend for GitBook doc sites